ambreen2006/liveproject_surface_water_changes_satellite_data/Milestone-2/README.md

 ### Files and Directories

 #### `Milestone-2.ipynb`
-The notebook containing workflow to consolidate different datasources, create image labels, and write to disk.
+The notebook containing workflow to consolidate different data sources, create image labels, and write the masks to disk.

 #### Data